hortulanusT/dynLattice/README.md

 │   ├── element     <- test setups for single elments
 │   └── beam        <- tests from the Simo/Vu-Quoc Paper
 └── studies
-    └── figures     <- all the studies to be conducted
+    └── study*      <- all the studies to be conducted (containing raw outputs) └── visual  <- paraview output / figures
 ```